Morristown Dram Shop Liability Attorney

 At The Law Offices of Michael P. Burakoff, our dram shop liability legal team has extensive experience serving clients from local Morris County and Sussex County towns such as Morristown, Newton, Parsippany, Dover, Denville, Netcong, Hopatcong, and across Northern New Jersey.
 Attorney Burakoff believes in working closely with not only our clients but also their families throughout the legal process.
 This unique family-first approach allows us to deliver personalized and effective legal solutions to address your individual needs and concerns.

-To learn more about how New Jersey dram shop regulations may play a part in your potential personal injury claim, please call our Morristown office or our Newton office today for a free and confidential consultation.
+To learn more about how New Jersey dram shop regulations may play a part in your potential personal injury claim, please call our Morristown dram shop liability attorney today for a free and confidential consultation.

 Parsippany Dram Shop Lawyer Defines New Jersey Dram Shop Laws

 New Jersey dram shop laws were put in place to protect victims injured by those who were irresponsibly served alcohol by either a public-facing entity or a social host.
 In other words, bars, restaurants, and any other purveyors of alcohol may be deemed partially liable for the actions of their guests.
 Pursuant to the New Jersey Revised Statutes, Section 2A:22A-5- conditions for the recovery of damages, the following must be true in order for victims to pursue financial compensation through a personal injury claim: